10 Surprising Reasons Marketing Rebellion Will Change How You Market

 Related Insights

-Ever feel like your marketing is falling flat like you’re doing all the “right” things but nothing’s really clicking?
+Ever feel like your marketing is falling flat?
+Like you’re doing all the “right” things, sending emails, posting daily, but nothing’s really clicking?
 Same here.
-And then I read the book “Marketing Rebellion” by Mark Schaefer.
-It didn’t just challenge how I think about marketing; it made me rethink how brands connect with real people, especially in a place as unique (and fast-changing) as India.
+And then I read “Marketing Rebellion” Book by Mark Schaefer.

+It didn’t just challenge how I think about marketing; it made me rethink how brands connect with real people, especially in a fast-changing market like India.

 Marketing Rebellion: A Great Book to Read